ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-16-day16-no-ceasefire-104-brent-fomc.md

   - defense
 ---

 We enter Week 3 of the US-Israel war on Iran with the Strait of Hormuz still blockaded, approximately 1,000 oil tankers stranded, and no AIS-confirmed commercial transit in either direction.
 Brent crude at $104.37, WTI at $100.75.
 Overnight, the IDF said it has "thousands of targets" left and plans at least three more weeks of strikes.
-Iran's new Supreme Leader Mojtaba Khamenei — in a written statement only, no video or audio yet released — vowed to keep Hormuz closed as "a tool to pressure the enemy."
+Iran's new Supreme Leader Mojtaba Khamenei, in a written statement only, no video or audio yet released, vowed to keep Hormuz closed as "a tool to pressure the enemy."
 Trump called Mojtaba a "lightweight," threatened that Iran "will be hit very hard," and said he may delay the Beijing summit unless China helps reopen the strait.
 Futures are modestly green (+0.4–0.5%) on position cleanup ahead of FOMC, but there is no fundamental catalyst for optimism.
 This is an FOMC meeting like no other: stagflation pressures, a war-driven oil shock, and no clean policy option.
 The dot plot on Wednesday afternoon will move everything.

 ## Market Snapshot | Fri Close + Monday Pre-Market ~06:45 ET